moderneinc/springboot-migration-workshop/docs/moderne-platform/README.md

 ![context menu](assets/menu.png)

 2. A repository group is a list of repositories that are grouped under a name that is only visible to you.
 You can use any name for the repository group.
-For this adventure, let's call it `petclinic`.
+For this exercise, let's call it `petclinic`.
 After giving it a name, select `github.com/moderneinc/spring-petclinic@2.0.0` from the list of available repositories.
 To save this repository group, please press the `Save` button in the bottom right corner of your screen: